Panama City digital nomad guide (2022)

-Unido is a delightful coffee shop chain with five branches dotted all over Panama City.
+Unido is a delightful coffee shop chain with several branches dotted all over Panama City.
 The fine brews attract people to bring their work here, whatever the nature.
-It is not uncommon to see people conducting job interviews and transatlantic video calls at The American Trade Hotel branch in Casco Viejo.
-Unido at Multiplaza is nestled in the rather opulent Luxury Avenue of the Mall, neighboured by Dolce & Gabbana, Polo, Hermes and Michael Kors.
-It is known for its chic, clean décor, and effervescently friendly staff and baristas.
+It is not uncommon to see people conducting job interviews and transatlantic video calls at the Casco Viejo branch.
+Unido at Multiplaza is nestled in the rather opulent Luxury Avenue of the mall, neighboured by Dolce & Gabbana, Polo, Hermes, and Michael Kors.
+It is known for its clean décor, great coffee, and friendly staff and baristas.
 Panama isn’t generally known for its customer service, making this fact particularly noteworthy.
 Also worth mentioning are the cookies and impeccable Wi-Fi.

-Café Unido has locations in Casco Viejo as well as in Multiplaza Mall, San Francisco, Costa del Este and Marbella
+Café Unido has locations in Casco Viejo as well as in Multiplaza Mall and Costa del Este

 It’s clear that many eat at Nomada purely to work, particularly in the early afternoons.
-You may find yourself sandwiched between graphic designers, and architects working on their blueprints, as well as their burgers.
-It is right next door to Casco institution Luna’s Castle, one of the most famous hostels in the area, and therefore a hub for tourists and travellers alike.
-Nomada feels very hip, largely due to the funky art dazzlingly on display.
-From literature books glued to the bathroom walls to a painting of a sequin hat-wearing skull, Nomada’s décor might inspire you.
-The menu includes a fantastic breakfast and the lunch of the day is always sizeable, varied and good value at $7.
-A cup of tea, on the other hand, isn’t the most inexpensive at around $3.21 per cup, including the suggested tip.
+You may find yourself sandwiched between graphic designers and architects working on their blueprints as well as their burgers.
+Nomada feels very hip, largely due to the funky art dazzlingly on display from literature books glued to the bathroom walls to a painting of a sequin hat-wearing skull.
+The menu includes a fantastic breakfast and the lunch of the day is always sizeable, varied, and well-priced.

-Imagine if Subway was Panamanian and made sandwiches in front of you that were healthier, heartier and certainly larger?
-Well, that’s Super Gourmet for you.
+Imagine if Subway was Panamanian and made sandwiches right before your eyes that were healthier, heartier, and certainly larger.
+That’s Super Gourmet for you.
 This Casco Viejo establishment is as good a place as any to lose track of time.
 If you find yourself in Bocas del Toro, there is a small takeaway branch there too.

 Super Gourmet, Calle 6a Oeste, Casco Viejo, Panamá, Panama

-Benissimo’s enchanting building just beckons you to enter when walking through Casco Viejo’s fabled cobbled streets.
-Once inside, you are greeted by a plethora of tantalising gelato flavours and the scent of warm waffles and fresh coffee.
-I dare you to resist.
+Benissimo just beckons you to enter when walking through Casco Viejo’s fabled cobbled streets.
+Once inside, you will be greeted by a host of tantalising gelato flavours and the irresistible scent of warm waffles and fresh coffee.
 This cafe is air-conditioned so bring a sweater, just in case.

 The owners of Mentiritas Blancas in Via Argentina are fervent coffee enthusiasts and will take the time to explain all the options available to suit your particular preferences.
-Mentiritas Blancas is also a great place to try Geisha coffee, which Panama is fast becoming renowned for.
-A line of bar stools along the walls with a table makes this coffee shop particularly appealing for digital nomads and remote workers.
+Mentiritas Blancas is also a great place to try Geisha coffee, which Panama is renowned for.
+This coffee shop is particularly appealing for Panama City digital nomads and remote workers so you’ll find many of them there.
 The shop describes itself as an “Artisan bakery and coffee lab”.
 It’s anyone’s guess, however, why it is called Mentiritas Blancas, which is Spanish for “little white lies”.

 Mentiritas Blancas, Local 2B, Edificio de Mar, Calle Gaspar O. Hernandez, Panamá, Panama